Confirmed Letter of Credit

 If the seller fails to deliver the goods on time, the applicant keeps control by not releasing the letter of credit.
 Similarly, if the buyer does not make the payments on time, the confirming bank releases the LC to the seller.
 The facility then acts as a bank loan to the buyer (applicant) with predefined repayment terms.

-READ: Bank Guarantee Vs Letter of Credit
+READ: Red Clause Letter of Credit

 Example of a Confirmed Letter of Credit